tandersn/MagFeeder/README.md

 4. Stand your character in front of the shop
 5. Find out what position the item is in the shop.
 For example, if I want to feed my mag Trifluids, and I have to move down `10` items in the shop to buy it, then `10` is the number I want.
 6. Close the shop, do not move your character.
+7. Feed your mag once and make sure the menu is still on MAG when you exit
+8. Wait 3.5 minutes...

 In the command line, navigate to where you downloaded `main.py`, then run: